CDCgov/MaRS/docs/index.md

 2. Centrifuge the tubes for 5 seconds to remove any solution trapped in the cap.

 3. Arrange the optically clear PCR tubes on a PCR-tube rack following the PCR sample sheet.
-Add 18 μL of the PET-PCR master mix prepared above to each PCR well.
+Add 18 uL of the PET-PCR master mix prepared above to each PCR well.
 Loosely put on the lids of the wells filled with master mix solution.

 4. Return all reagents to the freezer and refrigerator before proceeding to the next step.

 5. Take the assembled plate containing the tubes with PCR master mix solution to the PCR template area.

-6. Add 2 μL of the unknown DNA samples to the wells with the master-mix according to the sample sheet.
+6. Add 2 uL of the unknown DNA samples to the wells with the master-mix according to the sample sheet.
 Cap the well tightly after adding the sample.
-The total volume of PCR reaction is 20.0 μL after addition of the template.
+The total volume of PCR reaction is 20.0 uL after addition of the template.

 7. Add positive control DNA to each positive control well with master-mix.
 Cap the wells after each positive control is added.

-8. Add 2.0 μL of DNase-free water to the wells designated as the no-template control (NTC) and close that well tightly.
+8. Add 2.0 uL of DNase-free water to the wells designated as the no-template control (NTC) and close that well tightly.

 9. Make sure each sample has been added to the correct well and that all wells are tightly capped.